learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ## Conclusion

-We dove into data structures and the array, including how to create arrays, access elements in an array, add elements to an array, remove elements from an array and replace elements in an array.
-We also covered the difference between destructive and non-destructive array manipulation.
+We dove into data structures and the `Array`, including how to create `Array`s, access elements in an `Array`, add elements to an `Array`, remove elements from an `Array` and replace elements in an `Array`.
+We also covered the difference between destructive and non-destructive `Array` manipulation.

 ## Resources
 - MDN